Confessions (radio programme)

 After completing each confession, Mayo would ask his crew - consisting of weather and travel presenter Dianne Oxberry, newsreader Rod McKenzie, or their respective stand-ins if they were away, and the day's "special guest producer" played by the show's own producer Ric Blaxill - whether they would "forgive" the confessor or not.

 Some confessions prompted complaints from listeners, especially if they involved particularly cruel behaviour towards others or any that involved living creatures, even if there was no hint of animal cruelty in the confession.

 The feature was a huge success.
 Word spread internationally and a story made the front page of The Wall Street Journal, with Mayo often being asked if he was "trying to challenge the power and principles of various religions".

-Confessions spawned a successful spin-off book and, later, a Saturday night BBC television series which ran from 1995 to 1998 which was lukewarmly received in comparison to the radio feature and was criticised by the Broadcasting Standards Council.
+Confessions spawned a successful spin-off book and, later, a Saturday night BBC television series which ran from 1995 to 1998, which was criticised by the Broadcasting Standards Council.

-Mayo revived Confessions on his Radio 1 mid-morning programme, which ran from 25 October 1993 to February 2001.
+Mayo revived Confessions on his Radio 1 mid-morning programme which ran from 25 October 1993 to February 2001.

 In January 2010, Mayo revived Confessions on his BBC Radio 2 drive-time show.
 After Mayo left Radio 2 at the end of 2018, it returned again on his mid-morning show on Scala Radio from 4 March 2019, and also on his solo drivetime show on Greatest Hits Radio from 15 March 2021.

+Greatest Hits Radio (2021–present)

+Mayo started the feature again on Greatest Hits Radio, with various members of the confessional change, but Matt Williams as a consistent member.
+A new confession is read every day from Monday to Thursday at 5:45pm.
+The listeners responses are read after the news at 6.

+A version of the podcast was launched in 2023 - which was released every day as an 5-7 minute podcast on the GHR app.
+On 4 January 2024, it was announced that a new Confessions Podcast was to be launched, similar to the version on Radio 2 and available on all platforms.

+Members of the Confessional

+Below are listed a complete selection of the members (past and present) of the confessional - the name of the group that decide if the confessor should be 'forgiven' or 'not forgiven'.